Once you have created a package and have your

 nuget.org tells you if the package name is available.
 If it isn't, change the package identifier in your project, rebuild, and try the upload again.

 If the package name is available, nuget.org opens a Verify section in which you can review the metadata from the package manifest.
+If you included a readme file in your package, check out the preview to ensure all content is being rendered properly.
 To change any of the metadata, edit your project (project file or

 .nuspecfile), rebuild, recreate the package, and upload again.